Joseph L. Mankiewicz: 1961–1963: Cleopatra

-Skouras decided to acquire Figaro, Inc., in which Mankiewicz was paid $1.5 million, while NBC (which controlled a 50 percent stake) earned the other half for a total of $3 million.
-On January 25, 1961, Mankiewicz was hired as writer and director, and within a month, he toured the production sets constructed at Pinewood Studios in London.
-Being familiar with Roman antiquities having directed Julius Caesar (1953), Mankiewicz decided to rewrite the entire script, with a "modern, psychiatrically rooted" approach as described by Wanger in his production diary.
+Skouras acquired Figaro, Inc., in which Mankiewicz was paid $1.5 million while NBC (which controlled a 50 percent stake) received the other half for a total of $3 million.
+On January 25, 1961, Mankiewicz was hired as writer and director.
+Within a month, he toured the production sets constructed at Pinewood Studios in London.
+Displeased with the previous script, Mankiewicz decided to write an entirely new script, with a "modern, psychiatrically rooted" approach.
 Lawrence Durrell and Sidney Buchman were hired to collaborate on the script for Cleopatra.
 By late April 1961, Mankiewicz was dissatisfied with Durrell's story outlines, while Buchman was instructed to finish the outline.
 Wanger hired screenwriter Ranald MacDougall to finish the shooting script based on Buchman's outline.

-Meanwhile, Twentieth Century-Fox dismantled the Pinewood sets, worth an estimated cost of $600,000 (roughly $6.4 million in 2025).
+Meanwhile, Twentieth Century-Fox dismantled the Pinewood sets, worth an estimated $600,000 (roughly $6.6 million in 2026).
 Skouras decided to reshoot the film in California, but Mankiewicz persuaded him to shoot in Rome.
-By June 30, Skouras reversed his decision and allow the production to film at Cinecittà, where principal filming for Cleopatra began on September 1961 under Mankiewicz's direction.
-Because Skouras insisted for the production to resume, Mankiewicz's revised shooting script was not complete at the start of filming.
-Therefore, Mankiewicz directed at daytime and wrote the script longhand at night, to the point he contracted a dermatological disorder on his hands forcing him to wear thin protective gloves.
+By June 30, Skouras reversed his decision and allowed the production to film at Cinecittà, where principal photography for Cleopatra began in September 1961 under Mankiewicz's direction.
+Because Skouras insisted the production continue, Mankiewicz's revised shooting script was not complete at the start of filming.
+Therefore, Mankiewicz directed during the day and wrote the script longhand at night, to the point he contracted a dermatological disorder on his hands, which forced him to wear thin protective gloves.
 To maintain his health regimen for several months, Mankiewicz required daily vitamin B12 shots.
 One shot accidentally hit his sciatic nerve, rendering him barely able to walk.

 A 1963 trailer screenshot crediting the film as Joseph L. Mankiewicz' Cleopatra.